Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 2. Services Not Ordinarily Required by the Business

-This exemption applies when a business hires a contractor for services not part of its core operations.
+This exemption applies when a business hires a contractor for services that are not part of its core operations.

 To qualify, the contractor must also provide those services to the general public, not exclusively to your business.